rofrano/vagrant-docker-provider/README.md

-# vagrant-docker-image
+# vagrant-docker-provider

 This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a development environment.

-The ready made Docker Hub image can be found here: [rofrano/vagrant:ubuntu](https://hub.docker.com/repository/docker/rofrano/vagrant)
+The ready made Docker Hub image can be found here: [rofrano/vagrant-provider:ubuntu](https://hub.docker.com/repository/docker/rofrano/vagrant-provider)

 ## Why Vagrant with Docker?